Diseases & Conditions

 Bands of strong connective tissues called ligaments join the pelvis to the sacrum, creating a bowl-like cavity below the rib cage.

-Major nerves, blood vessels, and portions of the bowel, bladder, and reproductive organs all pass through the pelvic ring.
+Major nerves, blood vessels, and parts of the bowel, bladder, and reproductive organs all pass through the pelvic ring.
 The pelvis protects these important structures from injury.
 It also serves as an anchor for the muscles of the hip, thigh, and abdomen.

 In addition to being described by the specific fracture pattern, pelvic fractures are often described as "stable" or "unstable," based on how much damage has occurred to the structural integrity of the pelvic ring.